-\emph{Reconstruction Vectors Aided Restoration.} Existing image restoration algorithms intend to recover the degraded image from the remaining ambiguous background content.
-In this case, the available features are limited, especially hybrid conditions, and it is extremely challenging to recover high-quality images with insufficient information.
-Inspired by two-stage image generation models, which build a Codebook with rich context in the first stage and then generate images with encoded discrete vectors in the second stage.
-We utilize the context-rich vectors embedded in the Codebook to assist the network in repairing hybrid degraded images, which allows the knowledge domain of restoration to be extended from a single image to the entire vectors repository.
+\textbf{Reconstruction Vectors Aided Restoration.} Existing image restoration algorithms intend to recover the degraded image from the remaining ambiguous content.
+In this case, the available features are limited, especially in hybrid conditions, and it is extremely challenging to recover high-quality images with insufficient information.
+Inspired by two-stage image generation models, which build a Codebook with rich contexts in the first stage and then generate images with encoded discrete vectors in the second stage.
+We utilize the prior context-rich vectors embedded in the Codebook to assist the network in repairing degraded images, which allows the knowledge domain of restoration to be extended from a single image to the entire vectors repository.
+For the input feature map $F_{mi}$, the mapping network maps the features of the degraded image to the quantization encodings corresponding to the hidden clean image in Codebook, i.e., the reconstruction vectors.
 Benefiting from the information-rich image components contained in the reconstruction vectors, the restoration network can better reconstruct high-quality images.

-We first briefly describe the VQGAN model, which is proposed by Esser \emph{et al.} \cite{esser2021taming} for two-stage image generation.
-VQGAN consists of an encoder E, a codebook Q with discrete codes, and a decoder G. Given an input image $x \in \mathbb{R}^{H \times W \times 3}$, the encoder E first embeds $x$ to latent representation $Z \in \mathbb{R}^{\frac{H}{f} \times \frac{W}{f} \times N_z}$, where $f$ and $N_z$ are downsampling factor and the dimension of latent vectors, respectively.
-Then, a quantization $q(\cdot)$ is performed on each representation vector $z \in \mathbb{R}^{N_z}$ to locate the most similar discrete vector $q_i$ in the Codebook.

-Finally, the decoder G reconstructs the output image $\hat{x}$ from the quantized representation $Z_q$.
-The whole process of encoding, quantizing, and reconstructing can be expressed as follows:

-With the knowledge about VQGAN, the innovation of this paper can be better understood.
-To be specific, we utilize the VQGAN \cite{esser2021taming} pre-trained on OpenImages \cite{kuznetsova2020open} with 8192 quantization encodings as a library of reconstruction vectors.
-The schematic illustration of this scheme is depicted in Fig. \ref{figure_rvas}.
+More precisely, we utilize the VQGAN \cite{esser2021taming} pre-trained on OpenImages \cite{kuznetsova2020open} with 8192 quantization encodings as a library of reconstruction vectors.